SomeRandomFella/VersionReleaser/README.md

 # VersionReleaser

+# BEFORE READING!

+this is for UNITY ONLY!

 ### Version Releaser!
 Why make a launcher when this is a thing?

 with this auto updater you can easily make a auto updater to automatically update your unity games!